0xLiyo/IPScanner-Professional/README.md

 # IP Scanner Professional

-A Python-based network analysis and scanning toolkit with a responsive terminal dashboard, configurable scanning engine, IP/port target support, session history, and multi-format reporting.
+A Python-based network analysis and scanning toolkit with a responsive terminal dashboard, configurable scanning engine, IPv4/IP:PORT target support, session history, and multi-format reporting.

-The project uses a modular architecture that separates the scanner engine, terminal UI, configuration, reporting, and application bootstrap.
+The project uses a modular architecture that separates the scanning engine, terminal UI, configuration, reporting utilities, and application bootstrap.

 > ⚠️ **Disclaimer:** This software is intended only for authorized security testing, network administration, CTFs, laboratories, and educational environments.
 Do not scan systems or networks without explicit permission.